 Once we are certain about the tones in the key of C Major, we build chords.
-Chords are created by selecting a ROOT (a tone to build something from), and then selecting Every Other Note (EON).
+Chords are created by selecting a root (a tone to build something from), and then selecting Every Other Note (EON).
 There are 7 tones in a Major scale; therefore, there are 7 triads (each tone becomes a root).
+Triads are 3 tone chords built by superimposing 3rds.

 The C triad is made up of C-E-G, the D minor triad is made up of D-F-A, the E minor triad is made of E-G-B, & so on.
-For the grids above, the Bo isn't playable; we choose from those tones.
-And often, in chord scale playing, we substitute the V7 for the viio [the 3 tones of the diminished triad are the 3-5-7 of the V7].
-The Dm would also be tough, yet possible.
-Typically we just leave off the low F.
+Often, in chord scale playing, we substitute the V7 for the viio [the 3 tones of the diminished triad are the 3-5-7 of the V7].

 Once we create a Major scale by filtering out 5 tones using the phone number [221-2221], we can then use that set of 7 tones to create chords.
 The tones in the key of C are C-D-E-F-G-A-B-C [221-2221 applied to C as 1].
 C is the only Major scale with only naturals (all of the sharps/flats are skipped).